Pvt. Paul Peter Pirnat

 camp, Peter was given the job of driving the

 Although the job got him out of Cabanatuan, he

 As the war went on and rumors that the American forces were approaching the Philippines, the Japanese began to transfer large numbers of POWs to Japan or other parts of the Japanese Empire.
-Peter was not selected to be transferred which most likely meant that the Japanese believed he was too ill to survive the trip.
+Peter was not selected to be transferred which meant that the Japanese believed he was too ill to survive the trip.

-The night of January 30, 1945, Peter was one of 511 POWs liberated at Cabanatuan by U. S. Army Rangers.
-What became known as "The Great Raid" was done to prevent the Japanese from executing the POWs like they had done to the POWs on Palawan Island in the Philippines.
+The night of January 30, 1945, Peter was one of 511 POWs liberated at Cabanatuan by U. S. Army Rangers., in what became known as "The Great Raid."
+The raid took place to prevent the Japanese from executing the POWs like they had done on Palawan Island in the Philippines.

 During his time as a POW, Peter suffered from various illnesses.
 He had malaria, pellagra, and beriberi.
-When he was liberated, he weighed 110 pounds and returned to the Philippines for medical treatment.
+When he was liberated, he weighed 110 pounds and received medical treatment before being sent back to the United States.

 Peter returned home on the S.S.
 Monterey, at San Francisco, on March 16, 1945.
 After a stay at Letterman General Hospital, he returned home and was discharged from the Army on October 5, 1945.
 He married and resided in Cleveland for the rest of his life.
 Peter Pirnat passed away on January 8, 1974.